She's a

 Yet now, we have the Grapes of Wrath

-what pleasures ensue from within?
+pleasures ensue from within?

 The minds set on the crushing